 People can celebrate a magical Tuesday evening, for example, in Prague at Ladronka, Kampa or the Yellow Spa, at Špilberk in Brno, at the Pilsen Zoo, during an unconventional tour of Házmburk Castle in the Bohemian Central Mountains and at hundreds of other places throughout the country.

 Firefighters warn of unnecessary fires and false alarms due to unreported fires every year before St. Philip’s Night.
 On the thirtieth of April they have to go out more times than is usual on other days.
-They are mainly concerned about unreported and unattended fires, which can quickly cause a fire in dry and windy weather.
+They are mainly concerned regarding unreported and unattended fires, which can quickly cause a fire in dry and windy weather.

 People or event organizers should report planned fires to the fire department via the application and thereby, among other things, prevent them from going out unnecessarily to suspected fires.
 Organizers can also ask for the cooperation of local volunteer firefighters when burning mainly large fires.